 General use districts: The zoning districts which govern usual and typical development situations, which are established by section 3.3 of this appendix and are sometimes referred to as Conventional Districts.

-Evidentiary hearing. - A hearing to gather competent, material, and substantial evidence in order to make findings for a quasi-judicial decision required by this appendix.
+Evidentiary hearing. - A hearing where sworn testimony is heard to gather competent, material, and substantial evidence in order to make findings for a quasi-judicial decision required by this appendix.